-I’m watching the girls whisper to each other, their hands cupped over their mouths in playful secrecy.
+The young girls from the Samburu Tribe whisper to each other, their hands cupped over their mouths in playful secrecy.

-I can’t help but laugh, it’s incredible how some things are so universal.
+I can’t help but laugh to myself; it’s funny how some things are so universal.
 The scene reminds me of my high-school days, my friends and I giggling over my latest crush.

-I am with a small group of young Samburu, in Laikipia, northern Kenya.
-It’s a beautiful yet rugged sand-swept region with jagged escarpments, littered with spiny acacia trees covered in 3-inch thorns.
-A view completely different than the sweeping plains of the Masai Mara I’ve come to know after three years photographing the migration.
+I am with a small group of young men and women from the Samburu tribe in Laikipia, northern Kenya.
+It’s a beautiful yet rugged sand-swept region with jagged escarpments and spiny acacia trees covered in 3-inch thorns.
+It’s a scene completely different than the sweeping plains of the Masai Mara I’ve come to know after years of photographing the migration.

-It’s quiet in the manyatta, most of the men are miles away where the drought has been kinder, grazing their herds.
-The Samburu are a pastoral people, their wealth and stature are based on the number of cows they own—they’ll walk for days to find water and grass.
+It’s quiet in the manyatta; most of the Samburu men are miles away where the drought has been kinder, grazing their herds.
+The Samburu people are a pastoral community; their wealth and stature are based on the number of cows they own—they’ll walk for days to find water and grass.

 The girls are teenagers.
-The Moran, unmarried males who are the peacekeepers of the tribe, defending the tribe against predators and battles with the neighboring Turkana, they’re in their early twenties.
-The older women and children of the village are already in their homes settling in for the evening, leaving the rest to their fun.
+The Moran, unmarried males in their early twenties, are the peacekeepers of the Samburu tribe; they defend against predators and battles with the neighboring Turkana.
+The village’s older women and children are already in their homes, settling in for the evening, leaving this group to their fun.

-The dance is an part of a social ritual that goes back hundreds of years.
+The Samburu dance is a part of a social ritual that goes back hundreds of years.
 It serves to bind and enrich the community.
-In larger more formal gatherings, dozens if not hundreds of Samburu of all ages take part, food is prepared and the festivities can go on for hours.
+In larger, more formal gatherings, dozens if not hundreds of the Samburu tribe of all ages take part, food is prepared, and the festivities can go on for hours.

 It’s what I’d been hoping for.

-Earlier in my trip along the more populated outskirts of the Shaba National Reserve, a 15 minute flight to the south, I visited a manyatta that turned out to be a commercial venture.
-I recognized the familiar routine: an introduction to the tribe, a tour of the manyattas, a little dancing and singing and then the women sold (often aggressively) their handmade jewelry.
+Earlier in my trip along the more populated outskirts of the Shaba National Reserve, a 15-minute flight to the south, I visited a manyatta that was a commercial venture.
+I recognized the familiar routine: an introduction to the tribe, a tour of the manyattas, a little dancing, and singing, and then the women sold (often aggressively) their handmade jewelry.

 In remote areas of Laikipia, the Samburu still live in many ways like their ancestors.
 They’re not devoid of modern influences.
-A few have cell phones but they’re used infrequently and only for important communications such as finding grass or water or if there is an emergency.
-Phones are a welcome convenience since few Samburu own man-made transportation and messages in past were carried great distances on foot.
+A few have cell phones, but they’re used infrequently and only for important communications such as finding grass or water or an emergency.
+Phones are a welcome convenience since few Samburu own vehicles and messages in the past were carried great distances on foot.

 Perfectly timed, the dance comes to an end with the setting sun.
-I mingle with the young Samburu and my guide Leuya (Lay-you-uh), and thank them for letting me watch.
-Moments later they disappear into the darkness.
+I mingle with the young Samburu and my guide Leuya (Lay-you-uh) and thank them for letting me watch.
+Moments later they disperse and disappear into the darkness.

 “Is that it?”
 I said, wondering if that’s all the time they would have together.